stephendimig/Performance-Monitoring/PerformanceMonitoring.md

 The Ganglia Web Server runs the Ganglia Meta Daemon (gmetad) and Ganglia PHP Web Front-end.
 We run this on an old G6 card in the lab.
 It has more extensive RPMs installed on it than a client.

 - *rrd2csv.py* Ganglia stores metric data from the monitored nodes in an RRD database.
 RRD has a binary format and is laid out with one metric per file.
 The rrd2csv.py allows you to generate a csv file from the RRD data so you can do more detailed analysis on it.

+Ganglia is great for active monitoring but not as good for presenting results or for historic data.
+The following are examples of Ganglia graphs.

 Ganglia PSBR CPU Example